-Employee engagement

-The below statement relates to our employees as defined in our glossary, and should be read in conjunction with our stakeholder, and people disclosures in the Strategic Report on pages 14 and 26, respectively, Section 172 Statement and workforce engagement disclosures from page 71, and other engagement disclosures in the Remuneration Committee Report from page 82.
+Employee engagement Our business relationships with our suppliers, customers and others are fundamental to our success.
+During the year, the Board The below statement relates to our employees as defined in our considered matters related to them and had regard to the impact glossary, and should be read in conjunction with our stakeholder, of decisions on them as detailed in the Section 172 Statement and people disclosures in the Strategic Report on pages 14 on page 71.
+The Board monitors relationships through a mixture and 26, respectively, Section 172 Statement and workforce of presentations, reports and direct engagement.
+Details of how engagement disclosures from page 71, and other engagement relationships have been maintained throughout the year are set disclosures in the Remuneration Committee Report from page 82. out in the Stakeholder engagement section on page 14.